Grade Level: 9 (9-11)

 Wind energy is preferred over fossil fuels because it produces no pollutants.
 The only complaints with wind power are its negative effect on bird populations and the sight of 20-story tall, 200 foot wide wind turbines in the middle of open space.
 Then again, some prefer the sight of wind farm over the alternative of fossil fuel-burning power plant smokestacks and pollution.
 And, newer wind turbines are less likely to kill birds because of their wider blades and slower spin speed.
 One other disadvantage is that the wind does not always blow, thus energy generation is not always possible, requiring supplementation with other energy sources until the wind picks up again.

 Wind farms are particularly effective in locations with relatively flat, treeless terrains such as in the Great Plains and Texas.
 Another advantageous location for wind installations is offshore in shallow waters.
 This presents a larger engineering challenge, however, since building the foundations for turbines in water is more complex.
 Like solar energy, some countries have made great changes to their laws, requiring more wind power installations in an effort to be less reliant on non-renewable sources.
 In Denmark, for example, the government has begun an initiative to use only renewable energy sources by 2050, much of which will be generated by wind turbines.
+Refer to the associated activity Power Your House with Wind for students learn how engineers harness the energy of the wind to produce power by following the engineering design process as they prototype and test two types of model wind turbines.

 People have been using energy generated from water (hydro power) for thousands of years for applications such as grinding grain and running sawmills.
 To do this, engineers design turbines that are spun by the flow of the water, which then creates electricity using a generator.
 One method is to place the turbines in a swiftly-flowing river where the fast moving water has enough kinetic energy to transfer it to the turbines and spin them.
 Another approach is to place the turbines under a flow of falling water, taking advantage of the water's transformation of potential energy into kinetic energy and transferring the water's kinetic energy to the turbines.